 There are a number of government supports and resources available to help businesses mitigate the impact of energy price rises and become more energy efficient - whether you are beginning your journey to sustainability or at an advanced stage.
-Retail businesses can also find out more on the retail supports available at Retail and Locally Traded Enterprise.
+Retail businesses can also visit our retail sector page to find out more about the retail supports available.

 Starting your energy efficiency journey